 Diane’s grandfather was mechanic to Sir Cuthbert Quilter at Bawdsey Manor and later would often collect Robert Watson-Watt from his lodgings at Red House farm and take him to work at the manor.
 Diane’s father also worked for the P.S.A at RAF Bawdsey in the 70s/80s.
 These family connections and close business ties meant that Diane gladly volunteered to be a trustee in 2011 and is proud to be part of the on-going Bawdsey Radar journey.

-Sue recently retired from working in education for 40 years.
+Sue worked in education for 40 years.

 Having previous museum volunteering experience she decided to get involved with Bawdsey Radar Group following its inclusion on the BBC Restoration programme in 2004.
 She has been a Trustee since 2010 and her IT experience is now put to good use which includes keeping the website up to date.

 Graham has been involved in radio, both professionally and as a licensed Radio Amateur, for over 50 years.
 He was involved in developing the first digital terrestrial microwave links for BT in the 1970s.

 He has experience as both a Chairman and CEO of small/medium sized companies and has recently been involved in an organisation that relies on significant volunteer help.
 Graham is the current Chair of Bawdsey Radar.

 Originally from Lincolnshire, Clare spent 35 years teaching History in Suffolk Schools.
 Since retiring five years ago she has followed up her ongoing interest in the defensive features of the Suffolk landscape by volunteering at BRT.
 She is keen to develop learning opportunities for young people based around the unique resources of the Transmitter Block.